gisgeolab/D-DUST/README.md

 <img src=img/testbed.png width="600"></center>
 </p>

-This repository contains the code and the information related to the following Work Packages:
+This repository contains the code and the information related to the following Work Packages, organized in the following branches:

 1. [WP2 - Data Packages](https://github.com/gisgeolab/D-DUST/tree/WP2)
     - State-of-the-art air quality and PM monitoring: review paper